-It's forty years ago that I first sneaked into a cinema to watch an 'X' rated film.
+It's forty five years ago that I first sneaked into a cinema to watch my first 'X' rated film.
 Believe me, it took some sneaking.
 I was only 15 and looked about 11.
 But I got in with the help of my older brother convincing the ticket seller that I just had short legs.

-I chose to sit at the front of the cinema, because, also accompanying me that evening, was a smuggled portable tape player under my coat.
+I chose to sit at the front of the cinema, because, also accompanying me that evening was a smuggled portable tape player under my coat.
 I was determined to record the entire soundtrack on a C120 cassette tape.
 An early pirate you may rightly shout.
 But I had my reasons.

 An Uncertain agenda

 I could never settle for a single approach.
-Perhaps it was the weekly stomach-kicking sessions we received whilst kneeling on the floor.
-The aim - we were told - was to breathe out with the blow, somehow using the stomach to protect the stomach.
+Perhaps it was the weekly stomach-kicking sessions we received whilst kneeling on the floor during our Shotokan training.
+The aim - we were told - was to breathe out with the blow, somehow using the muscles of the stomach to protect the delicate contents within.
 It was a logic that eluded me then, as now.
-Worse, many karateka cannot aim an accurate blow at the abdomen, instead striking wildly at the solar plexus or even the hip of the person next to you.
+Worse, many karateka cannot aim an accurate blow at the abdomen, instead kicking wildly at the solar plexus or even the shoulder or hip of the unsuspecting target seated next to me.

 The Luxury of Looseness

-Because there is no single path, and therefore we must ultimately walk our own.
+Because there is no single path, we must ultimately walk our own.
 Each of us is a hybrid, a fusion and mesh-up of all we have known and experienced.
 If not, why not?
-I am not talking about Yoga-Lates or Qi Jogging...please, give me some credit.
+And no, I am not talking about Yoga-Lates or Qi Jogging...please, give me some credit.

 I teach Tai Chi - with a distinctive Teapot Flavour - using all the wisdom and advice received from all the teachers I have had the good fortune to train under.
 Teachers from all walks of life that is - inside and outside the dojo. teachers who wore their suits with pride, others who refused to don such silly garments.
 But I do not emulate them.
 I do not attempt to mirror their classes, their clothing or their haircuts.
 I do not reach out for the same stars as they did.
-Nor do I speak the same words they spoke to me.
-Then again, One teacher told me:
+Nor do I speak the same words they spoke.

-But in essence...the more honest you are with yourself, the more authentic will be your teaching.
-This doesn't always equate with effectiveness, but thats another debate altogether.
+The more honest you are with yourself, the more authentic will be your teaching.
+Ok, I'll admit this doesn't always equate with effectiveness, but thats another debate altogether.

-Authenticity I had learnt sitting in that front row of that cinema 40 years ago.
+Authenticity I had first tasted, sitting in that front row of that cinema 45 years ago.
 This is what I had tried to explain to my younger brother as we listened intensely to the crackle of the tape deck late into the evening back in 1973.

 More on Bruce Lee?